dealancer/carbon-cli/README.md

-# Carbon AI CLI
+# Carbon CLI

-Carbon AI CLI is an experimental AI coding agent CLI to be used with GitHub.
+Carbon CLI is an experimental AI coding agent CLI to be used with GitHub.
 It is supposed to be called by GitHub Actions.

 ## Commands